 Do tag sources of your content.

 It’s easy to get swept up in sharing without giving credit where credit is due.
 But don’t be “that guy”.
-Tag the sources of your content either with RT @name at the front of a tweet or with @name at the end.
+Tag the sources of your content either with RT @name at the front of a tweet or with @name at the end in your Twitter writing.

 Don’t just share an article heading.